 Can Dogs Get Dentures?

-Some people may think that dentures are used on humans only, for aesthetic reasons, helping to prevent depression and low self esteem.
+Some people may think that dentures are used on humans only, for aesthetic reasons, helping to prevent depression and low self-esteem.
 But it is absolutely possible for your dog to get dentures too!
+It is not a routine procedure, though and the risks and expense must be carefully considered.

 Does My Dog Need Dentures?